Learning logic programs by explaining their failures: Experiments

-The goal of this experiment is to evaluate whether failure explanation can improve performance when progressively increasing the size of the target program.
-We therefore need a problem where we can vary the program size.
-We consider a robot strategy learning problem.
-There is a robot that can move in four directions in a grid world, which we restrict to being a corridor (dimensions $1 \times 10$).
+We first evaluate the potential performance improvement of failure explanation as a function of target program size.
+We select a contrived setting where failure explanation ought to be very effective: a basic route planning problem.
+A robot resides in a grid world and can move in four directions.
 The robot starts in the lower left corner and needs to move to a position to its right.
-In this experiment, failure explanation should determine that any strategy that moves up, down, or left can never succeed and thus can never appear in a solution.
+Unbeknownst to the robot, it has been restricted to a corridor (dimensions $14 \times 1$).
+In this experiment, failure explanation should determine that any strategy that moves up, down, or starts by moving left can never succeed.